verrazzano/docs/content/docs/quickstart.md

-The Quick Start may be run either on [Oracle Cloud Infrastructure Container Engine for Kubernetes](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) (OKE) or on [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) (Kubernetes in Docker).
+The Quick Start may be run either on [Oracle Cloud Infrastructure Container Engine for Kubernetes](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) (OKE) or an Oracle Linux Cloud Native Environment (OLCNE) cluster.

 {{< hint info >}}
-To install Verrazzano in a production environment, see the [Installation]() section instead.
+To install Verrazzano in a production environment, see the [Installation](../install/) section instead.
 {{< /hint >}}

 ### Prerequisites